grumpycoders/iec-60908/README.md

 information, the format of the table of contents, or the way the audio data is stored, as these are fully and often properly documented in other places.
 Only relevant portions will be mentioned.

+Last but not least, this documentation, code, and associated tests and experiments have been written over the span of several years.
+The first working iteration of the bitstream decoder alongside some of the captures and tests were done circa 2020.

 ## Pits and grooves
 The surface of a compact disc is covered in microscopic holes, which